Tyrrrz/Contextual/Readme.md

 ### Example: using contexts for dependency injection

-Analogically to the case with non-deterministic inputs, we can also utilize this approach to facilitate dependency injection:
+We can also utilize this approach to facilitate dependency injection:

 ```csharp
 // This implementation uses Microsoft.Extensions.DependencyInjection container,